wir3z/hubitat/owntracks-hubitat/README.md

 	- Paste the API key provided into the box.
 - Map will only auto-zoom to fit members within this distance from home or a member.
 	- Entering 0 will allow the map to zoom out to fit all members.
 Entering a distance will limit the amount of zoom.
 	- If the member name is appended to the end of the Google Family Map URL, that member will be used for the auto-zoom distance check.
+- Scale value for casting to 1024x600 or 1280x800 smart displays
+	- Allows zoom on Google Nest Hub displays or Amazon Show displays.
+- Enable to allow auto-zoom to zoom in closer when all member(s) are in the same area.
+	- Enable to zoom to house level zoom.
+Disable for neighborhood level zoom.

 #### Member History and Pin Colors
 - Enter the opacity value for the member accuracy radius